axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-11-Axelar-Amplifier-Role-Transfers-Release-v1.0.0.md

 **Important:** Verify each chain's MultisigProver shows `$KEY_ROTATION_EOA` as the admin.
 If any chain fails, investigate that specific transaction before proceeding.

 ### Step 6: Transfer InterchainTokenService Admin to Emergency Operator EOA

+> **BLOCKED**: InterchainTokenService contract does not currently have `UpdateAdmin` message handler.
+Contract upgrade required before this step can be executed.

 **New Admin**: Emergency Operator EOA - refer to the Target Role Addresses Table above